MsuegaJnr/demo-repo/README.md

 	]
 }

-Step4:-- Select the hello_world.cpp --> Terminal menu --> Run task.. -->Build with GCC 12.1.0
+Step 4:-- Select the hello_world.cpp --> Terminal menu --> Run task.. -->Build with GCC 12.1.0
       -- The 'hello_world.cpp' file is compiled and a 'hello_world.exe' file is generated.

-Step5:-- Run the .exe file in the terminal
+Step 5:-- Run the .exe file in the terminal
       -- .\hello_world.exe